-Assignments are due at the beginning of class on the due date, except in the case of the Resistance Training Report, which has a deadline of midnight.
+Assignments are due at the beginning of class on the due date.
 Late assignments will be accepted for 5 days following the initial due date.
 When assignments are due on Tuesdays this means late assignments will be accepted and graded until Sunday.
 A deduction of 10% per day will be applied to late assignments and there may be a delay in receiving your mark on assignments submitted late.
-Late Resistance Training Plans will be accepted past 5 days to enable the writing of the Final Report, but they will not be graded and the student will be assigned a mark of zero for the assignment.
-All late assignments should be emailed to the instructor.
-Activity logs will not be accepted after the due date.
+Bonus assignments will not be accepted late.